 So the biggest feature in my mind is the 360 Degree Illumination.
 With reflective clothing, you may only be visible from certain angles.
 With this vest, you will look like a Christmas tree running down the street.
 I kid you not, I was running one night just before Christmas and the neighbor kid rolls down the window and started singing 'O Christmas Tree'.
 There is no way someone is not going to see you with this vest on.

-There are two things I like about this vest in regards to battery besides the long life.
+There are two things I like about this vest in regards to battery beside the long life.
 The vest does not dim as the battery life fades, and it uses 3 AAA batteries.
-AAA batteries are cheap, and can be readily found unlike some other vests that use different battery types or are hard to swap out.
+AAA batteries are cheap and can be readily found, unlike some other vests that use different battery types or are hard to swap out.

 One tip is to put it on and have someone adjust the vest for you.
 It adjusts using these beaded-stoppers (not sure what they are called) that you press down on to loosen the adjustment point and then release when you want the adjustment to hold in place.
 The whole process takes about 30 seconds.